crdrost/essay-seeds/maths/real analysis notes.md

 # From Rational Approximations to a Set Description
 This is a key idea from Dedekind.
-What if we start to think about the set of all rationals `{r ∈ Q: either r ≤ 0 or r² ≤ 2}`?
+What if we start to think about the set of all rationals `{r ∈ ℚ: either r ≤ 0 or r² ≤ 2}`?
 This is in some sense the entire rational number line up to this mysterious `x`, but not including it.
-We have thus partitioned Q into a "lesser" and "greater" section, and this set identifies a point "just between" them.
+We have thus partitioned ℚ into a "lesser" and "greater" section, and this set identifies a point "just between" them.

 This set is peculiar because it is *bounded* (at least, from above) but it has